xiki808/skill-homeassistant/README.md

 [![](https://geek-slack-invite.herokuapp.com/badge.svg)](https://geek-slack-invite.herokuapp.com)

-## Updates
-I have been busy for the past bit but will be making updates to this soon.
-Thanks again for the support.

 based off the original code from https://github.com/BongoEADGC6/mycroft-home-assistant, spun off my own version since they seem to be inactive.

 This is a skill to add [Home Assistant](https://home-assistant.io) support to